 Reprinting a Widecombe History Group item that was told by Beatrice Chase in the Western Morning News on 3rd March 1934 .....

 A Workhouse apprentice hired out by the parish to Barracott Farm, Manaton.
 Hanged herself in a barn at Ford Farm.
 A parish register that recorded Apprentices 1804-1840 contained the name of Mary Jay among them, as well as the names of witnesses, overseer and assenting magistrate.
 What Parish?
 What year???
 The father of Mr Robert Nosworthy, born at Ford "exactly one hundred years ago" (written in 1934, therefore born 1834), always spoke of her as Mary Jay, as did his great aunt, a generation back.
 Original OS maps had it labelled as Jay's Grave but Mr John Kitson of Heatree had it changed to Jane's Grave.
 His family agreed it should be reverted to Jay's Grave (1937-1961 1:25k Series).
-OS 25-inch 1885/1886 - no Swallerton Gate and no cottage!!
+OS 25-inch 1885/1886.
+The adjacent single sheet map has Swallerton Gate marked as Swinedown Gate.

 The information above can be found in the following links .....